 Dr. Kim studies causal and conceptual thinking, reasoning, and decision-making.
 Her lab group asks how people’s prior background knowledge and beliefs influence the judgments and assumptions they make about new people and situations.
 In a substantial subset of her work, she attempts to concurrently address basic issues in cognitive science and applied issues in clinical science and practice.
 From the perspective of cognitive science, her research addresses how causal and explanatory beliefs are mentally represented and organized, and how this representation affects basic cognitive processes such as categorization, memory, judgments, and decision-making.
 From the perspective of clinical science, she simultaneously examines how people’s prior knowledge, beliefs, and expectations influence the assessment and diagnosis of medical and mental illness, memory for patients’ symptoms and medical information, judgments of psychological abnormality, decisions about treatment, and prejudice toward and stigmatization of patients.

-A major focus of Art’s recent research is the understanding and enhancement of cognitive and neural plasticity across the lifespan.
+A major focus of Dr. Kramer’s recent research is the understanding and enhancement of cognitive and neural plasticity across the lifespan.
 This research has included the effects of chronic and acute programs of exercise and physical activity on changes in cognition and brain structure/function from childhood through old age, including with a variety of different patient groups.
-Art’s research has also focused on designing and exploring the effects of cognitive training, both formal and informal, on cognitive and brain function.
+Dr. Kramer’s research has also focused on designing and exploring the effects of cognitive training, both formal and informal, on cognitive and brain function.
 Other factors that we have studied include nutrition and non-invasive brain stimulation.
-In another line of research Art, his colleagues and students have examined distraction and multi-tasking in the wild, such as driving and street crossing in high fidelity simulators and immersive virtual reality environments.
+In another line of research Dr. Kramer, his colleagues and students have examined distraction and multi-tasking in the wild, such as driving and street crossing in high fidelity simulators and immersive virtual reality environments.